Canada represents Maine’s largest trading partner and the top US export market.

 With their geographic proximity, open market economy, stable business climate, and familiar business practices, Canada plays a crucial role in US trade development.
 Each day, $1.9 billion in goods and services cross the border, and over 400,000 people cross the border on a daily basis.
 Canada buys more from the US than any other nation, including all 28 countries of the European Union.

-Canada has consistently been Maine’s largest export market with over $1.4 billion in goods and commodities exported in 2018, accounting for 50% of all Maine exports worldwide.
+Canada has consistently been Maine’s largest trading partner with two-way trade topping $4.2 billion in 2019.
+Maine exported over $1.3 billion in goods and services in 2019, accounting for 50% of all Maine exports worldwide.

 Canada is also by far the largest source of foreign investment in the state, representing 54% of the foreign-owned companies in Maine.